gazebosim/gz-sim/tutorials/levels.md

 exclude the entity from the level.

-All simulation entities which may change levels during the simulation, such as robots, actors and dynamic models.
-A performer only has meaning if there are levels.
+All simulation entities which may change levels during the simulation, such as robots, actors and dynamic models are called Performers.
+A performer only has meaning in the context of levels or distributed simulation.

 To enable levels, it is necessary to add appropriate tags in the SDF file as described below, and to launch Gazebo with the `--levels` flag.